SocketMobile/singleentryusingcapture/README.md

 ## Opening Capture - Application Registration
 Opening Capture requires some application information, such as the application ID, a developer ID and the application AppKey.
-These information requires a Socket Mobile Developer account that can be created on the Socket Mobile developer portal.
+This information requires a Socket Mobile Developer account that can be created on the Socket Mobile developer portal.
 The application AppKey is retrieved when registering the application in the same Socket Mobile developer portal and by providing the application ID.

 ## Documentation
 For more information please consult the Capture SDK documentation that can be found here: http://docs.socketmobile.com/capture-preview/csharp/en/latest/index.html